 And so I wonder …

 If we had those special microphones could we heard the sap rising in the maples?
-Or is it so loud that we can hear it by putting our ears to the trees?

 (photos from Wikimedia Commons.
 Click on the images to see the originals)